timotheecour/D_vs_nim/README.md

 See also libraries.md

+## features requested in latest D survey (https://rawgit.com/wilzbach/state-of-d/master/report.html) that are already supported in Nim
+* From the D survey question "What language features do you miss?", these features are supported in Nim: tuples, named arguments, string interpolation, in-place struct initialization, UFCS for local symbols, writing files at compile-time
+* these are doable in library code: assert diagnostics, static break
+* these are sort of available:
+Static inheritance

 ## runtime performance

 | category/benchmark | D | nim | 1 for D, -1 for nim |